Charles: Royal family ‘deeply grateful’ for world’s support

 Before he retired from official duties in 2017, the prince carried out more than 22,000 solo public engagements and supported over 780 organizations, including the Duke of Edinburgh’s Award for young people.

-Members of the public continued to honor Philip’s life of service on Saturday, leaving flowers outside Buckingham Palace and Windsor Castle despite appeals from authorities and the royal family not to gather.
+Members of the public continued to honor Philip’s life of service, leaving flowers Saturday outside Buckingham Palace and Windsor Castle.

 “I think everyone would like to pay their respects,” Maureen Field, 67, said outside Windsor Castle.
 “Because of the virus, a lot of people have to stay away.
 He didn’t want a big funeral.
 He wanted a very private time with his family to say their goodbyes.
 So, we’ve all got to respect that.”